ibuetler/p3s-exif-analytics/Tutorial.md

 {1: {1: 'N', 2: ((7, 1), (59, 1), (5064, 100)), 3: 'E', 4: ((98, 1), (17, 1), (3186, 100)), 5: b'\x00', 6: (9547, 1127), 7: ((10, 1), (6, 1), (25, 1)), 12: 'K', 13: (0, 1), 16: 'T', 17: (5929, 18), 23: 'T', 24: (5929, 18), 29: '2017:02:23', 31: (5, 1)}, 2:
 ```
 ### Converting the GPSinfo into latitude and longitude

+To visualize the location of our images on Google Maps, we need the GPS information as longitude and latitude.
+Pillow returns the GPS information as sexagesimal degree format.
+This means they are given as degrees, minutes, and seconds : 40° 26′ 46″ N 79° 58′ 56″ W.

+There are 60 minutes in a degree and 60 seconds in a minute.
+Therefore, to convert from a degrees minutes seconds format to a decimal degrees format, one may use the formula: